Monthly Archives: December 2015

 Queen Dowager Sofia, painted by Anders Zorn, 1909. source: Wikipedia

-Following her husband’s death in December 1907, Queen Sofia lived primarily at Ulriksdal Palace, and kept herself abreast of politics, despite no longer having the influence she had enjoyed during her husband’s reign.
+Following her husband’s death in December 1907, Queen Sofia lived primarily at Ulriksdal Palace.
+She kept up to date on politics, despite no longer having the influence she had enjoyed during her husband’s reign.
 She continued to travel extensively and remained very involved with her charitable work, especially Sophiahemmet.
-In fact, it was at the exam celebrations for new nurses at Sophiahemmet, on December 3, 1913, that Queen Sofia made her last public appearance.
+Queen Sofia made her last public appearance at the exam celebrations for new nurses at Sophiahemmet, on December 3, 1913.

 Just weeks later, Queen Sofia died on December 30, 1913, at Ulriksdal Palace.
-At the time, she was the longest-serving Queen of Sweden (until surpassed in 2011 by Queen Silvia, wife of King Carl XVI Gustaf), and is the last to hold the title of Dowager Queen.
+At the time, she was the longest-serving Queen of Sweden (until surpassed in 2011 by Queen Silvia, wife of King Carl XVI Gustaf).
 Following her funeral in the Stockholm Cathedral, she was buried with her husband in the Riddarholmen Church in Stockholm, Sweden.
 Queen Sofia is the ancestress of the current sovereigns of Belgium, Denmark, Luxembourg, Norway, and Sweden.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.